Surprised by how much your car insurance costs? Unsure what factors are affecting your premiums?

 Beyond that, one of the best things you can do is shop around for the best rate.

 Cover is here to help.
-Our app will search from more than 30 providers to find you the cheapest rate giving you a quote in minutes.
+Our app will search from more than 30 providers to find you the cheapest rate.